 We believe that children need boundaries which are created and reinforced with gentleness and understanding.
-We also believe that there will be certain children who need extra attention and encouragement in the area of discipline.
+We also believe that there will be certain children who need extra attention and encouragement in discipline.
 It is the focus of our policy to protect the ministry environment while still being sensitive to the needs of each individual child.